Barr Blasts Hollywood, Big Tech For 'Kowtowing' To China

 There was no immediate reply from Apple to the attorney general's remarks.

-Barr also had said business executives need to be aware of what he said were the Chinese government's efforts to use them to further the country's political interests.
+Barr also has said business executives need to be aware of what he said were the Chinese government's efforts to use them to further its political interests.

-Recently, he said, China has stepped up behind-the-scenes efforts "to cultivate and coerce" U.S. business executives to further Beijing's own political objectives.
+Recently, he said, China has stepped up behind-the-scenes attempts "to cultivate and coerce" U.S. business executives to advance Beijing's own political objectives.

-He described an effort by the Chinese authorities to push American corporate executives to push — publicly and in conversations with political leaders — policies and actions that benefit China.
+He described a move by Chinese authorities to push American corporate executives to promote — publicly and in conversations with political leaders — policies and actions that benefit China.

 "Privately pressuring or courting American corporate leaders to promote policies or U.S. politicians presents a significant threat, because hiding behind American voices allows the Chinese government to elevate its influence and put a 'friendly face' on pro-regime policies," Barr said.

 It is unusual for an attorney general to weigh in like this on U.S. relations with a foreign country.
-But Barr has a particular interest in the U.S.-China relationship dating back to the 1970s when we worked as an analyst at the CIA on China matters.
+But Barr has a particular interest in the U.S.-China relationship dating back to the 1970s when he was an analyst at the CIA on China matters.

-His remarks Thursday, though, also fit into a string of recent speeches from senior U.S. officials, including National Security Advisor Robert O'Brien and FBI Director Christopher Wray, that took aim at China.
+His remarks Thursday, though, also fit into a string of recent speeches from senior U.S. officials, including national security adviser Robert O'Brien and FBI Director Christopher Wray, that took aim at China.